Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

 \subsection{Translation}

-In the realm of multimodal translation, a model is devised to operate as a mapping entity facilitating the transformation from one modality to another.
+In multimodal translation, a model is devised to operate as a mapping entity facilitating the transformation from one modality to another.
 This involves the conversion of input contextual data, such as CT scans, into an alternative contextual data format, such as MRI scans.
-Before the rise of modern generative methods such as generative adversarial networks (GANs) or diffusion models, translation was not a common domain in biomedical research because of the sheer mathematical challenge of engineering such a mapping function.
-Thus, multimodal translation was often conducted in the non-biomedical NLP fields as a way to convert images into text and vice versa \cite{hu2021text,reed2016generative}.
-The subsequent ascendancy of generative models and the availability of associated coding packages have since catalyzed innovative translational studies within the biomedical domain.
+Before the rise of modern \textbf{generative} methods leveraging multimodal generative adversarial networks (GANs) or diffusion models to generate one modality from another, translation via \textbf{dictionary-based} methods was common, which typically involved a bimodal dictionary whereby a single entry would contain a key belonging to one modality and a corresponding value belonging to the other modality.
+Dictionary-based translation was uncommon in biomedical research but popular in NLP fields as a way to convert images into text and vice versa \cite{hu2021text,reed2016generative}.
+The current ascendancy of generative models and the availability of associated coding packages have since catalyzed the growth of innovative translational studies applying generative approaches.

 Presently, generative models encompass a broad spectrum of potential applications both within and beyond the biomedical domain.
 Outside the medical sphere, generative models find utility in NLP settings, particularly in text-to-image models like DALL$\cdot$E 2 and Midjourney \cite{hu2021text,Ramesh2022HierarchicalTI,Oppenlaender2022}.
 Additionally, they are employed in style transfer and other aesthetic computer vision techniques \cite{Huang_2021,cao2018cari,zhu2020unpaired,Liu2018,Palsson_2018_CVPR_Workshops,Zhang2020b}.
-Within the biomedical realm, generative models have proven efficacious in creating virtual stains for histopathological tissues, which would typically undergo hemotoxylin/eosin staining \cite{lu2020data}.
+Within the biomedical realm, generative models have proven efficacious in creating virtual stains for unstained histopathological tissues which would typically undergo hemotoxylin/eosin staining \cite{lu2020data}.
 Furthermore, these models serve as prominent tools for sample generation \cite{Tseng2017,Piacentino2021,choi2018generating}, particularly in scenarios with limited sample sizes \cite{Chen2021b}.
-Despite the potential diversity of multimodal translation involving any two modalities, predominant translational efforts in the biomedical realm currently revolve around mapping one \textbf{imaging modality} to another, a paradigm recognized as image-to-image translation.
+Despite the potential diversity of multimodal translation involving any two modalities, predominant translational efforts in the biomedical realm currently revolve around mapping one imaging modality to another, a paradigm recognized as image-to-image translation.